 Here’s what we do:

-A few times a week, add about 1 tsp of bentonite clay to a small glass of water in the evening.
+A few times a week, add about 1 teaspoon of bentonite clay to a small glass of water in the evening.
 The next morning, drink!
 There’s a common misconception that you must drink all of the clay – when in fact, the whole glass of water becomes electromagnetically charged.
 I usually swirl my glass around a few times and drink, but I stop before the sludge comes.
-It's like the opposite of finishing off a glass of chocolate milk.
+It’s like the opposite of finishing off a glass of chocolate milk.

 Also, don’t eat or take supplements or medications for around 1 hour before or after drinking your concoction.

 Another one of many bentonite clay benefits is skin healing!
 Simply add enough water to make a paste and apply to your skin to heal cuts, eczema, rashes, bug bites, and more.